 Game for a cause.
 Online livestreaming is more popular than ever.
-Try your hand at hosting a charity stream on Twitch or Tiltify to support research and have fun playing video games.
+Try your hand at hosting a charity stream on Twitch (Tiltify or Softgiving allows you to collect donations) to support research and have fun playing video games.
 More of a traditional game night person?
 Pick one from this list of board games that that can be played online—including Monopoly and Scrabble.
 Gather a group of friends, set-up a tournament, and ask for donations to play.

 Bring your event online.
 Many in-person events have pivoted to virtual experiences on video platforms including Facebook Live, YouTube Live, and Zoom.
 While you may have to rethink your usual approach, there are many opportunities to engage your audience in a new way.
 You might, for example, host a silent auction or raffle, or ask a local singer or band to perform online.